gromnitsky/weakspec/README.md

     }

 Spec requires 1 variable `weakspec`, which is a hash.
 A hash must contain at least 1 group.
-Each group have unlimited number of preferences.
+Each group has unlimited number of preferences.
 In the example above, we have 1 group named 'Rotation', which have 2 preferences, named 'angle' & 'domquery'.